UBC-MDS/encodeR/CONTRIBUTING.md

 ### Write Documentation

-encoderPy could always use more documentation, whether as part of the official encoderPy docs, in docstrings, or even on the web in blog posts, articles, and such.
+encodeR could always use more documentation, whether as part of the official encodeR docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/braydentang1/encoderpy/issues.
+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/encodeR/issues.

 If you are proposing a feature: